 Age-related balance disorders: As people age, they may experience age-related changes in their vestibular system, leading to balance problems and an increased risk of falls.
 Vestibular therapy can help improve balance, reduce the risk of falls, and enhance overall stability in older adults.

-Vestibular therapy in Edmonton, performed by our therapists with training and certification in vestibular rehabilitation, aims to diagnose and treat disorders affecting the vestibular system.
-Here are some of the treatments and procedures that our vestibular therapist performs:
+Vestibular therapy in Edmonton, performed by our therapists with training and certification in vestibular rehabilitation, aim to treat disorders affecting the vestibular system.Here are some of the treatments and procedures that our physiotherapist performs:

 If you or someone you know requires vestibular therapy, we encourage you to reach out to our clinic.
-Our experienced therapists are trained in vestibular rehabilitation and can help you regain your balance, reduce symptoms, and improve your overall quality of life.
+Our team of therapists are trained in vestibular rehabilitation and can help you regain your balance, reduce symptoms, and improve your overall quality of life.
 Please contact us to schedule an appointment or for further information.

 Sure we understand, we have listed the commonly asked questions that might provide more information.

 Medications are generally not the primary focus of vestibular rehabilitation therapy (VRT).
 However, in some cases, medications may be prescribed by a healthcare professional to manage specific symptoms associated with vestibular conditions.
-Medications can help control dizziness, nausea, or other related symptoms, providing temporary relief while the patient undergoes VRT.
+Medications can help control dizziness, nausea, or other related symptoms, providing temporary comfort while the patient undergoes VRT.
 The use of medications in conjunction with VRT will depend on the individual's specific condition and the healthcare professional's recommendation.

 Vestibular therapy can benefit a range of conditions and disorders affecting the vestibular system.
 These may include benign paroxysmal positional vertigo (BPPV), vestibular neuritis, labyrinthitis, Meniere's disease, vestibular migraine, post-concussion syndrome, and other vestibular dysfunctions.
 Additionally, individuals with balance disorders related to ageing, certain neurological conditions, or musculoskeletal impairments can also benefit from vestibular therapy.